How to Sue a Home Warranty Company: Small Claims Court Guide

 See what plans you qualify for in less than 2 minutes

-When a home warranty company wrongfully denies your claim or refuses to pay, you don't have to accept the decision lying down.
-Homeowners across the U.S. successfully challenge these denials every year — through demand letters, small claims court, arbitration, and even class action lawsuits.
+When a home warranty company wrongfully denies your claim or refuses to pay, you don't have to accept the decision quietly.
+Homeowners across the U.S. successfully challenge these denials every year through demand letters, small claims court, arbitration, and even state attorney general enforcement actions.
+The $11.8 million Arizona consent judgment entered against Choice Home Warranty on January 23, 2026 proves that sustained legal pressure works.

-This guide walks you through every legal option available to you, from building an evidence file to filing the right paperwork.
+This guide walks you through every legal option available to you in 2026, from building an evidence file to filing the right paperwork.
 Whether your dispute involves a $500 appliance repair or a $15,000 HVAC replacement, knowing how to assert your rights could save you thousands of dollars.

 Key Pinch Points

-• Always send a demand letter before filing any legal action
+• Send a certified demand letter before filing any legal action

 Trusted by Thousands